Services, Observances & Information

 You can attend Christian services in the chapel, located on the Plaza Level, between the North and South towers.
 These services and other special events may also be viewed on Cedars-Sinai closed-circuit TV on Channel 50.

 The Cedars-Sinai chapel is open 24 hours a day to patients, visitors and employees.
-Christian fellowship and worship services take place every Wednesday, and Roman Catholic mass is held four times a week.
+Roman Catholic Mass is celebrated four times a week.
+Christian fellowship and worship servicess take place every Wednesday.
 We provide Bibles, devotional cards and rosaries on request.

 Catholic Mass are held: